 HSS/High Speed Sync

-High speed sync is an important feature when trying to stop action or when you want to have a shallow depth of field.
+High speed sync is an important feature for some situations where there is ambient light that needs to be controlled, such as outdoor shooting.
+There are also some corner cases where HSS can be used when trying to stop motion that is outside the strobes range, or where the blended light of ambient and artificial may cause some ghosting at the edges of subjects.
 HSS is necessary when trying to sync faster than the camera’s normal sync speed.
-On most DSLRs the maximum normal sync is somewhere between 160th of a second to 250th of a second.
+On most DSLRs the maximum normal sync is somewhere between 160th of a second to 400th of a second.
 If you want to shoot flash with a shutter speed higher than that you’ll need a flash that can work in HSS mode.
-HSS has one disadvantage though, it reduces the power of your flash output.
-This is because when in HSS mode the flash fires multiple times as the shutter passes over the sensor.
+HSS has a big disadvantage though, it reduces the power of the strobe output.
+This is because when in HSS mode the strobe fires multiple times as the shutter passes over the sensor.
 It all happens too fast for your eye to see so it just looks like one flash.
-Firing multiple times in such a short period of time means the flash needs to use a lower power output.
-In my experience the flash power is about half of normal when using HSS.
+Firing multiple times in such a short period of time means the strobe needs to use a lower power output over the extended time period.

 I hope this article helped you understand how flashes work a little better.
 Let us know what some of your favorite use cases for flash photography are in the comments below.